-Donald Trump Jr. To Write Book Defending His Dad As He Considers A Run For NYC Mayor
+Donald Trump Jr. To Write Book Defending His Dad As He Reportedly Considers A Run For NYC Mayor

-Donald Trump Jr. wants to step out from the position as his father’s warm-up act at political rallies to establish a political career of his own, and much like his dad, he’s decided to avoid smaller positions, and his first run for office will likely by for mayor of New York City.
-Additionally, he has a just penned a book deal to write a defense of his father’s policies and methods.
+Donald Trump Jr. appears to want to step out from his father’s shadow, seeking to establish a political career of his own.
+And, much like his dad, he’s decided to avoid smaller positions — his first political run may see Trump Jr. declare his candidacy for the position of New York City’s mayor.
+Additionally, Trump Jr. has just penned a book deal to write a defense of his father’s policies and methods.

-The Daily Mail says that this is a two-step process, in that the book will support Trump’s father’s agenda while attempting to establish credibility for himself.
-Donald Trump Jr.’s book will be about politics, current events, and while he fully supports the “Make America Great Again” movement as he edges toward his own political career, supported by girlfriend and former First Lady of San Fransisco, Kimberly Guilfoyle.
+The Daily Mail reports that this is a two-step process, in that the book will support Trump’s father’s agenda while attempting to establish credibility for himself.
+Donald Trump Jr.’s book will reportedly hinge around politics and current events.
+While he fully supports the “Make America Great Again” movement as he edges toward his own political career, Trump Jr. is also supported by girlfriend — and former first lady of San Fransisco — Kimberly Guilfoyle.

-While details of the contract are not yet known, the book is due out later this year.
-The younger Donald Trump currently spends much of his time firing up crowds at his father’s political rallies, and getting into skirmishes on Twitter, often taking lessons from the Trump playbook, name-calling many of the Democrats running for the presidential nomination and going on the defense for the various family causes.
+While details of the book contract are not yet known, the volume is due out later this year.
+Donald Trump Jr. currently spends much of his time firing up crowds at his father’s political rallies — as well as in getting into skirmishes on Twitter, often taking lessons from his father’s playbook.

 Donald Trump Jr. thinks he can run for New York City Mayor and not humiliate himself https://t.co/NiMl0kQDhQ